charmarr/charmarr-meta/adr/storage/adr-004-config-storage.md

    - Failover testing
    - Version upgrade planning

-**When PostgreSQL might make sense**: As an optional feature until PostgreSQL is supported by all the core charmarr charms atleast.
-This is not for Charmarr v1.
+**When PostgreSQL might make sense**: For Charmarr v2 with HA support.

 ### Why Not Option 3: PostgreSQL for All with Charm Sync?

-**The idea**: Store charm state (configs, API keys, metadata) in PostgreSQL for ALL services, even those that don't natively support it.
+**The crazy idea**: Store charm state (configs, API keys, metadata) in PostgreSQL for ALL services, even those that don't natively support it.
 The charm would:
 - Write application config to PostgreSQL on changes
 - Reconstitute local SQLite/ini files from PostgreSQL on restore
 - Provide unified backup via PostgreSQL S3 backups